jmasone15/coding-challenges-level-one/session-two/minutes-seconds/README.md

-# Return the Sum of Two Numbers
+# Convert Minutes to Seconds

 Write a function that takes an ```integer``` minutes and converts it to seconds.